Differentially Private False Discovery Rate Control: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors would like to thank Abba Krieger, Xinran Li, and Sanat Sarkar for helpful comments about an early version of the manuscript.
+We would like to thank Michal Linial, Daniel Rubin, Abba Krieger, Xinran Li, and Sanat Sarkar for helpful discussions and useful comments about an early version of the manuscript.
+We are grateful to three anonymous reviewers for their constructive comments.
 C.~D.~and W.~S.~were supported in part by the NSF via grant CCF-1763314.